The Shape of Things at the Arcola Theatre

 And the end is forceful, disturbing and suitably climactic.
 It brings a strange disintegration of the fourth wall, as the audience watching the play becomes an audience within the play – the coalescing of the two is a brilliant emphasis of the play’s exploration of artifice and reality.
 Although bits of acting came across as a little unnatural or clunky at times, this is counterbalanced by a great performance from McConaghy, clever directing from Samuel Miller and LaBute’s astonishing script.

-The Shape of Things is on at the Arcola until 21st December 2013, for further information or to book visit here.
+The Shape of Things is at the Arcola until 21st December 2013.
+For further information or to book visit the theatre’s website here.

 Watch the trailer for The Shape of Things here: